enrilo/enrilo-frontend/README.md

 # Enrilo
-This project is a web application for Student Consultancy Management website.
+This is the frontend for Enrilo.

 ## To run the project, type the following commands in order:
 - npm i (or npm install)